GianniosApostolos/EzLaunchr/README.md

 2)  Edit button will have image support
 3)  ~~Users will be able to load from another **_.xml_** file and reload the whole application~~
 4)  Will porovide application customization settings for the user and might change the UI.
+5)  Will allow drag and drop functionallity for files
+6)  Users will be able to re-arange the buttons

 ### Known bugs / issues that will be looked into (everything stated below can be found in the Issues tab aswell):